altwajre/hello-akka/resources/docs/03-actors/11-testing-actor-systems/README.md

 }
 ```

-The implicit lazy val system must be declared exactly like that (you can of course pass arguments to the actor system factory as needed) because trait TestKitBase needs the system during its construction.
+The implicit lazy val system must be declared exactly like that
+- (you can of course pass arguments to the actor system factory as needed)
+- because trait TestKitBase needs the system during its construction.

+#### Warning
-#### Warning: use of the trait is discouraged because of potential issues with binary backwards compatibility in the future, use at own risk.
+Use of the trait is discouraged because of potential issues with binary backwards compatibility in the future,

-## Specs2
-Some Specs2 users have contributed examples of how to work around some clashes which may arise:

-    Mixing TestKit into org.specs2.mutable.Specification results in a name clash involving the end method (which is a private variable in TestKit and an abstract method in Specification); if mixing in TestKit first, the code may compile but might then fail at runtime
-- The work-around-which is actually beneficial also for the third point-is to apply the TestKit together with org.specs2.specification.Scope.
-    The Specification traits provide a Duration DSL which uses partly the same method names as scala.concurrent.duration.Duration, resulting in ambiguous implicits if scala.concurrent.duration._ is imported
-- There are two workarounds:
-        either use the Specification variant of Duration and supply an implicit conversion to the Akka Duration
-- This conversion is not supplied with the Akka distribution because that would mean that our JAR files would depend on Specs2, which is not justified by this little feature.
-        or mix org.specs2.time.NoTimeConversions into the Specification.
-    Specifications are by default executed concurrently, which requires some care when writing the tests or alternatively the sequential keyword.
+- use at own risk.

 # Configuration
 There are several configuration properties for the TestKit module, please refer to the reference configuration.